Storm Eunice: United Kingdom

 There were several casualties, including three fatalities.
 One person in Waterloo was injured by falling debris; another in Streatham was injured by a falling tree.
-Three people were taken to hospital after a car hit a tree in Bradford-upon-Avon.
+Three people were taken to hospital after a car hit a tree in Bradford-on-Avon.
 One person was hospitalised with serious injuries after being hit by debris from a roof in Henley-on-Thames.
 An elderly man was injured when a section of roof was blown off the Bournemouth Sands Hotel in Westbourne.

 Police in Highgate, north London, said they were called to reports of a tree falling on a car at 16:00 GMT.
 The woman, a passenger, was pronounced dead at the scene, while the driver, a man in his 30s, was taken to hospital.
 The man killed in Merseyside was a passenger in a car heading towards Aintree at about 14:10 when debris reportedly hit the windscreen, police said.
 Paramedics treated him at the scene, but he was pronounced dead.
 The driver was not injured.
 In Alton, Hampshire, two men were in a pickup truck when it was crushed by a falling tree.
 The passenger was pronounced dead at the scene while the driver was taken to hospital with serious injuries.

 In London, large sections of The O2 Arena's fabric roof were torn away.
 Two lorries overturned on the M4 westbound between Margam and Port Talbot.
 The storm blew the top of the spire off Church of St Thomas, Wells, Somerset.
 The de Havilland Venom display plane outside Grove Business Park, Wantage, Oxfordshire collapsed in high winds.
 In Reading, The Cartwheeling Boys statue collapsed in a pile of rubble.
 One of the three towers at Grain Power Station collapsed, and the power station was taken offline for safety.
 The early 21st century bandstand at the De La Warr Pavilion on Bexhill-on-Sea seafront in East Sussex was destroyed.
 Cladding on a Leeds tower block was ripped off.
 Preston Railway Station was evacuated after the roof suffered structural damage.
 The station was subsequently deemed unsafe, with Network Rail warning passengers to avoid it.
 It was partially reopened the next day, with only three of the six platforms in use.
-A part of the lion enclosure’s fence at Africa Alive! in Kessingland, Suffolk was smashed by a fallen tree.
+A part of the lion enclosure’s fence at Africa Alive! in Kessingland, Suffolk was smashed by a fallen tree; the zoo had moved the lions indoors ahead of the storm and the expected high winds, in accordance with its policy on dangerous animals.
 A block of flats in Gosport had its roof ripped off by the storm.
 Cladding on Evenlode Tower at Blackbird Leys in Oxford also came loose.
 A water pipe burst at Hove Lagoon in Brighton and Hove, re-flooding it after it was emptied for cleaning and possibly costing the owner thousands of pounds.